blakerom/reading-notes/301/class-15.md

 Q. What is the average earning potential of a technology related job?

-Q. 44% of men get their ideas endorse, what is the percentage for women?
+Q. 44% of men get their ideas endorsed, what is the percentage for women?

 Q. NVidia, a large company in the tech industry employs 44% Asian ethnicity compared to what U.S. percentage?